sysdream/pysqli/README.md

 SQLi vulnerabilities !
 Most of the available tools only rely on HTTP GET/POST methods, and sometimes provide other methods.

-PySQLi is thought to be easily modified and extended through derivated classes and to be able to inject into various ways such as command line, custom network protocols and even in anti-CSRF HTTP forms.
+PySQLi is thought to be easily modified and extended through derived classes and to be able to inject into various ways such as command line, custom network protocols and even in anti-CSRF HTTP forms.